Shuffle/shuffle-docs/docs/API.md

 Methods: POST

 ```
+curl -XPOST https://shuffler.io/api/v1/notifications -H "Authorization: Bearer APIKEY" -d '{
+	"org_id": "YOUR ORGID",
-curl -XPOST https://shuffler.io/api/v1/notifications -H "Authorization: Bearer APIKEY" -d '{"org_id": "YOUR ORGID", "title": "The title", "description": "The description of the notification", "reference_url": "URL for where to go when the user clicks explore"}'
+	"title": "The title",
+	"description": "The description of the notification",
+	"reference_url": "URL for where to go when the user clicks explore"
+}'
 ```